Site logo

 </head>

-In the case we shared in the screenshots above, we need to be careful about how to add internal links on this site.
-This would therefore ensure that the URL 1 without the forward slash would never happen.
-And all my internal links would have the forward slash like URL 2.
+In the case we shared in the screenshots above, we need to be careful about adding internal links on this site.
+This would ensure that the URL 1 without the forward slash would never happen.
+All my internal links would have the forward slash like URL 2.

-I would easily fix this issue using one of two ways:
+I would quickly fix this issue using one of two ways:

 1. Redirect URL 1 to URL 2 using a 301 redirect

-2. Audit my internal links to find out where the URL 1 was added without the forward slash.
+2. Audit my internal links to find where URL 1 was added without the forward slash.
 Fix this by adding a forward slash at the end of that link.

-Depending on which is easier, both solutions would work just fine.
+Depending on which is more manageable, both solutions would work just fine.

 3. 301 Redirects

 I have used a 301 redirect because the page is the same.
-Only the forward slash is creating a scenario where Google thinks these are two duplicate pages.
+Only the forward slash creates a scenario where Google thinks these are two duplicate pages.

-When using 301 redirects to fix this for your use case, ensure that you actually don’t want to keep the duplicate pages.
-Once you redirect them you will not be able to access the duplicate pages.
+When using 301 redirects to fix this for your use case, ensure you don’t want to keep the duplicate pages.
+Once you redirect them, you cannot access the duplicate pages.
 You might as well delete the pages and implement the redirect.

 Conclusion